dezyne/community/Arduino_IDE_Guidelines/README.md

 their turn calls the C++ functions.

 # Closing remarks
-before you can upload to your board you must ensure to have the right USB drivers installed.
+Before you can upload to your board you must ensure to have the right USB drivers installed.
 There is ample info on the web.

 See Arduino-IDE (Sloeber) documentation how to use the serail monitor etc.